 Check how they keep your data secure.
 You can look for international certificates stating the company complies with international standards.
 Ask how the team guarantees your data is safe.

 Check for transparency

 Time-tracking ensures accountability.
-Ask what way the development team reports on the progress and when you can have access to their timesheets.
-Your team should not be against regular or on-demand reporting.
+Ask how the development team reports on progress and when you can have access to their timesheets.
+They should not be against regular or on-demand reporting.

 Being agile is no longer a competitive advantage.
 Every team working with international clients should follow agile principles to stay competitive.
 Even though there are still companies working according to the waterfall framework, agile is on the rise.